jcasalet/federated-analysis/README.md

 This software repository contains scripts that achieve the above goal.
 Specifically, this software allows users to run a Docker container which has the necessary code to perform the statistical analysis and validity checking.
 There's a configuration file that the cooperating owner of the data must fill out in conjunction with the scientist to define the fields of interest in the data set.

-There are Python modules in this repository: one which performs default analysis (dataAnalyzer.py) and one that performs custom analysis (customDataAnalyzer.py).
+There are two Python modules in this repository: one which performs default analysis (dataAnalyzer.py) and one that performs custom analysis (customDataAnalyzer.py).

 The default data analysis outputs the following information:
 1. data file name